Focus on Information Technology

 Co-operative Education Course

-Students who also successfully complete a co-op component or summer internship will be eligible for the FIT Plus Certification.
+Students who also successfully complete a co-op component or summer internship will be eligible for the work experience seal, which is required for the gold seal & industry.

 Advanced Placement Course (ICS 4UO)